devanssjc/GetandCleanPeerAssignment/README.md

 Details about the files thatr are used are documented below and in the run_analysis.R script.

 # INSTRUCTIONS FOR CLEANING AND ANALYSIS
-Here are the steps that were taken to get and clean the data (make it tidy) STEP I    -  Copy and unzip the source files to the current working directory (local clone of the repository) STEP II   -  Read selected files from the local directory into data frames for processing (reference information) STEP III  -  Prepare column titles from features data by removing parenthesis and replacing dashes with underscores STEP IV   -  Read remaining selected files from local directory into data frames for processing (actual data) STEP V    -  Add subject identifiers and activity columns to the training and test datasets, tiding up column names STEP VI   -  Strip columns not containing 'mean' or 'std' in training and test datasets STEP VII  -  Merge the training and test datasets and make minor adjustments to column classes
+#Here are the steps that were taken to get and clean the data (make it tidy)

+STEP I    -  Copy and unzip the source files to the current working directory (local clone of the repository)

+STEP II   -  Read selected files from the local directory into data frames for processing (reference information)

+STEP III  -  Prepare column titles from features data by removing parenthesis and replacing dashes with underscores

+STEP IV   -  Read remaining selected files from local directory into data frames for processing (actual data)

+STEP V    -  Add subject identifiers and activity columns to the training and test datasets, tiding up column names

+STEP VI   -  Strip columns not containing 'mean' or 'std' in training and test datasets

+STEP VII  -  Merge the training and test datasets and make minor adjustments to column classes

-Here are the steps taken to create the second dataset/file and perform the analysis according the to project instructions STEP VIII -  Create a new empty data set, mirroring the structure of the data set in STEP VI STEP IX   -  Update the features column names to reflect that this data set contains computed mean of subsets of data STEP X    -  Populate the new dataset (subset 30 subjects x 6 activities), computing the mean of each column and subset STEP XI   -  Output the new dataset to a file
+#Here are the steps taken to create the second dataset/file and perform the analysis according the to project instructions

+STEP VIII -  Create a new empty data set, mirroring the structure of the data set in STEP VI

+STEP IX   -  Update the features column names to reflect that this data set contains computed mean of subsets of data

+STEP X    -  Populate the new dataset (subset 30 subjects x 6 activities), computing the mean of each column and subset

+STEP XI   -  Output the new dataset to a file

 Most of these steps are self explanatory, with the following information to consider.

-Details on STEPS I and II
+#Details on STEPS I and II
 There are 8 source files of needed data.

 There are two source data files that apply to both train and test datasets:

-"features.txt" - this is the measured data names of the training and test datasets (561 named meansurements) "activity_labels.txt" this activity names (6 total activities)
+"features.txt" - this is the measured data names of the training and test datasets (561 named meansurements)

+"activity_labels.txt" these are the activity names (6 total activities)

 There are three files each that apply to train and test datasets.
 30 subjects had data collected.
 The data from the 30 subjects is randomly divided between the two datasets, with 9 subjects going to